false

 About our research

-With 75% of all mental illness manifesting before the age of 25, there is a great need to change the way in which clinical care is delivered to young people with emerging mental health disorders such as anxiety, depression, other mood disorders and psychosis.
+With 75% of all mental illness manifesting before the age of 25, there is a great need to change the way in which clinical care is delivered to young people with emerging mental health disorders such as anxiety, depression, bipolar disorder and psychosis.
 Specialised clinical assessment is required as well as effective psychosocial services.
-Young people need access to models of care customised to reflect their unique, individual needs.
+Young people need access to models of care, tailored to reflect their unique, individual needs.

 The Youth Mental Health and Technology Team, led by Professor Ian Hickie, puts young people at the centre of their own care.
 We partner with health services to develop innovative treatments for those aged 12-25 with emerging mental health disorders.